annatrzeciak/send-emails/README.md

 ## Project description
 Web app which accepts a TSV file with a list of customer names and their email addresses as an input.
 Data from file is pass to the back-end.
 Emails are sent to all users and the progress is shown in the app.
+All records are saved in DB and shown in the table below.
+[Socket.io](https://socket.io/) was used to track status changes

 Example app view: